KimoriWasTaken/ValheimEndgame/README.md

 A heavily modded Valheim repo for Clients and Servers running v0.205.5 (latest).
 Rediscover Valheim and embark on a new Adventure!

 ## For the best experience we recommend:
-- Launch Options: -window-mode exclusive -screen-fullscreen
+- Create a new Character and a new World after installing the mods
-- Add "gfx-enable-jobs=1" and "gfx-enable-native-gfx-jobs=1" in valheim_Data\boot.config
+- Add steam launch options: `-window-mode exclusive -screen-fullscreen`
-- Do NOT use VulcanAPI
+- Add `gfx-enable-jobs=1` and `gfx-enable-native-gfx-jobs=1` in valheim_Data\boot.config
 - HD Texture Pack: https://www.nexusmods.com/valheim/mods/302
-- And an updated Version of a Networking Mod to fix desyncs
+- Do NOT use VulcanAPI

 ## To suit your taste:
 Have a lot of trolls on the server and want to save your own items: